tsiemasilo/faceID/replit.md

 - `message`: User feedback messages
 - `recognizedUser`: Name of recognized user
 - `savedUsers`: Array of registered users with face descriptors
+- `facingMode`: Current camera mode ('user' for front, 'environment' for back)

 ## Known Limitations
 1. Data stored in localStorage only (no backend)